 4. Could I also be charged under Vehicle Code 40508 VC?

-Vehicle Code 40508 VC is the California statute that says it is a crime if a person fails to appear in court for a traffic ticket.
+Vehicle Code 40508 VC is the California statute that says it is a crime if you fail to appear in court for a traffic ticket.

-A prosecutor must prove three things to successfully convict a person under this statute.
+A prosecutor must prove three things to successfully convict you under this statute.
 These are:

-- in connection with the citation, the accused signed a written promise to appear in court (usually traffic court), and
+- in connection with the citation, you signed a written promise to appear in court (usually traffic court), and

 A violation of VC 40508 is charged as a California misdemeanor.
 The crime is punishable by: